 The City of Washougal is developing a Stormwater Management Action Plan (SMAP) to improve water and recreation in one of our local streams.
 After completing the assessment and prioritization steps the City chose to develop a SMAP for Campen Creek, a tributary to Gibbons Creek.
-The plan will identify and prioritize the stormwater programs the City can implement to reduce the harmful effects of stormwater runoff in the Campen Creek Catchment.
+The plan will identify stormwater programs the City can implement to reduce the harmful effects of stormwater runoff in Campen Creek.